 The candidate's score in this area should contribute to enhanced overall job performance.

-Responses indicate that the candidate can effectively work through difficulties at work by exhibiting positive emotions, having control over the events, being proactive, remaining hopeful, and learning from the experience.
-Candidate can always be expected to push forward to achieve their goals, even when obstacles come their way.
+Responses indicate that the candidate can effectively work through difficulties at work by exhibiting positive emotions and the ability to take control of events.
+Candidate can likely push forward to achieve their goals, even when obstacles come their way.